 An Ignatian, Silent Weekend Retreat for Men

-Groups Attending: St John Neumann Catholic Church (St. Charles, IL), St. Mary (Lake Forest, IL), Holy Child of Jesus (merged Sts.
+Groups Attending: Individuals, St John Neumann Catholic Church (St. Charles, IL), St. Mary (Lake Forest, IL), Holy Child of Jesus (merged Sts.
 Margaret, Timothy and Henry parishes)

 Against the background of his Spiritual Exercises, we will explore the life of St. Ignatius Loyola, focusing on a series of “conversions” where life as he expected it took different turns.
 These turns all required him to adapt to where God seemed to be leading him—just as the twists and turns in our own lives force us to reflect on and adapt to where God is calling us.
 As for St. Ignatius, so for us: God writes straight with sometimes very crooked lines!
 The retreat will likewise introduce the retreatants to a variety of ways of praying.

 This retreat includes several presentations, daily mass, 6 meals, the opportunity for one-on-one spiritual direction with a trained spiritual director, and many other opportunities to explore our 80 acres and almost 60k square feet of interior space.
 All activities are optional, but we do ask everyone to respect the quiet of the retreat house for everyone to have the opportunity to read, sleep and reflect in the quiet.

 Bellarmine has two libraries, a resource center, two chapels, and many other common areas.
 Outdoor spaces include a various walking trails, various prayer gardens, a gazebo, stations of the cross, as well as a few patios and outdoor chairs and benches.
 Each retreatant has their own bedroom.